 Every year, Americans consume approximately 700 million pounds of peanut butter.
-It's a healthy choice.
-Peanut butter offers plenty of vitamins, minerals, plant protein, fiber and good fats.
-Because of its low glycemic index, peanut butter helps prevent disease, satisfies hunger and lifts your energy by stabilizing your blood sugar.
+It's a healthy choice as the spread offers plenty of vitamins, minerals, plant protein, fiber and good fats.
+Because of its low glycemic index of 14, peanut butter helps prevent disease, satisfies hunger and lifts your energy by stabilizing your blood sugar.

 Video of the Day

 Read more: Is Peanut Butter Bad for Weight Loss?

 Glycemic Index Explained

 The glycemic index, or GI, is a number on a 100-point scale that measures how high your blood sugar rises after you eat specific foods.
 A GI less than 55 is considered low, while anything 70 or more is considered high.